bhupicode/js-hindi/README.md

 # js project
-a code repo for java script
+a code repo for java script  project